Your Online Trail and Travel Guide for Snowmobiling the U.S. & Canada

 Area Report:

-We have a newly-plowed parking area at the beginning of Trail #8 under the International Bridge, which now has an all-season Porta-John.
+We have a new, plowed parking area at the beginning of Trail #8 under the International Bridge, which now has an all-season Porta-John.

-If you are staying in the Sault, please look at our list of supporters on our web page and give them your business.
-Please do that in all the towns you visit.
-The grooming entities are all made up of volunteers who want you to support those who support us!
+If you are staying in the Sault, please look at the list of our supporters on our web page and give them your business.
+Please do that in all of the towns you visit.
+Local grooming entities are made up of volunteers who want you to support those who support us!

 Remember, the trail base is the amount of snow between your track and the ground below, not the amount of fluff piled up in the woods.
 Six inches of snow compresses to less than an inch on the trail.